Superbro525Alt/2024-Crescendo/wombat/src/main/include/behaviour/Behaviours.md

 }
 ```

-Next, we create our Behaviour.
+Next, we create our wom::Behaviour.
 Just for fun, let's do some PIDF while we're at it.

 ```cpp
 // ShooterSpinup.h